 Work with the premedical advisor at your college or university to determine your best strategy.
 If your college has a premedical committee, the UK College of Medicine requires that you use their recommendation process and forms.
 If a committee does not exist, your premedical advisor may provide a composite evaluation from contributing faculty at your school.
 If neither of those options exist, seek three individual evaluation letter which meet the UK College of Medicine letter requirements (Step 2 Item D).

 Medical schools seek outstanding, well-rounded students that possess extraordinary interpersonal skills.
 Intelligence, caring for others, integrity and honesty, leadership, reliability, stamina and strongly tested motivation for medicine are necessary personal qualities.
 We recommend that students take time to develop self-health strategies, time-management skills, and personal support systems.
 It is important to deal appropriately with pressures of balancing educational or professional demands with personal life.

 Exploration of Medical Careers

-Take time to explore whether medicine is the right profession for you in order to address the question, "Why Medicine?"
+Take time to explore whether medicine is the right profession for you, and, more specifically, whether being a physician is your best role.
 Talk to physicians about their experiences.
 Shadow physicians in their offices or in the hospital.
 Volunteer in a health care facility.
 Check out AspiringDocs for more information on the medical profession.
 Your experiences should provide you with a realistic perspective to confirm your reasons for pursuing this profession.